tarann26/ResumeGPT/README.md

 # ResumeGPT

 ResumeGPT extracts structured information from resume PDFs using OpenAI chat models.
-It ships as an importable Python package and a lightweight CLI.
+It ships as an importable Python package, a lightweight CLI, and a FastAPI HTTP service for hosting.

 ## Install